u4aew/u4aew/README.md

 Frontend developer
 ------------------

 Working in the field since 2015.
 I have expertise in creating e-commerce websites, landing pages, and services.
-Currently, I'm working in the fintech industry, leveraging my skills to develop innovative solutions.
+Currently, I'm working in the hr-tech industry, leveraging my skills to develop innovative solutions.

 * ⚡  In my spare time, I enjoy immersing myself in the world of electronic music, open source and tufting